-- 1. From the Header bar, click admin. - 2.
-Select Preferences from the drop-down menu.

-The User Preferences page appears.

-3. In Session Timeout Setting, enter the duration the web interface session must last for, in minutes.
+- 1. On the controller web interface, select Preferences from the default list. - The User Preferences page is displayed. - 2. - 3.
+In Session Timeout Setting, enter the duration the web interface session must last for, in minutes.

-4. In Language, select the language that you want to view the web interface in.

-he following languages are supported:
+- In Language, select the language that you want to view the web interface in. he following languages are supported:

 - Spanish

 - Brazilian Portugese

 - French

 - German

 - Italian

 - Russian

 - Simplified Chinese

 - Traditional Chinese

 - Korean

 - Japanese